ds4114/NYC_Crime_Group32/README.md

 Project Description: The broad aim of the project is to explore crime rates across different parts of New York.
-We are looking specifically around the Columbia University neighborhood to understand what times and areas are more prone to higher crime rates.
+We are looking specifically around the Columbia University neighborhood to understand what times and areas that are more prone to higher crime rates.